ohgeez-dao/fsushi/README.md

 1% fee is posed as fee for upfront yield and 0.25% for plain staking.
 These fees will be distributed for `xfSUSHI` holders who locked up their `fSUSHI`.
 General mechanism isn't much different from `SushiBar` of SushiSwap protocol.

-## TODO

-- [ ] Enable migration of LP tokens in AccruedLPToken
-- [ ] Add FSushiMaker
-- [ ] Add FSushiRoll
-- [ ] Implement pool weights in SousChef
-- [ ] Implement fSUSHI multiplier for xfSUSHI stakers in SousChef

 ## License

 Distributed under the BSL-1.1 License.
 See `LICENSE` for more information.